stylerw/styler_praat_scripts/nasality_automeasure/README.md

 ## Disclaimer:

-This script package, although in production use by the authors and others at the CU Phonetics Lab, may still have bugs and quirks, alongside the difficulties and provisos which are described throughout the documentation.
+This script package, although in production use by the authors and others at the CU Phonetics Lab, the University of Michigan, UC San Diego, and elsewhere, may still have bugs and quirks, alongside the difficulties and provisos which are described throughout the documentation.

 By using this script, you acknowledge: